jokergoo/circlize_book/book/14-chord-diagram-advanced-usage.md

 <img src="14-chord-diagram-advanced-usage_files/figure-epub3/chord-diagram-compare-1.svg" alt="Compare two Chord Diagrams in a same scale."  />
 <p class="caption">(\#fig:chord-diagram-compare)Compare two Chord Diagrams in a same scale.</p>
 </div>

+To correctly use the functionality of `calc_gap()`, the two Chord diagram should have same value for `small.gap` and there should be no overlap between the two sets of the sectors.

 ## Multiple-group Chord diagram